-One of our contributions is an efficient Amortization Theorem for a certain class of interactive proofs (so-called unambiguous interactive proofs, see below).
-The Amortization Theorem enables an augmentation step, where the cost of the augmented protocol is only moderately larger than the cost of the base protocol.
+One of our contributions is an efficient Batch Verification Theorem for a certain class of interactive proofs (so-called unambiguous interactive proofs, see below).
+The Batch Verification Theorem enables an augmentation step, where the cost of the augmented protocol is only moderately larger than the cost of the base protocol.
 Using this augmentation step, we iteratively construct efficient interactive proofs for long computations, and obtain the result of Theorem 1.

-The remainder of this section is devoted to an overview of key ideas underlying the Amortization Theorem.
-We begin by considering the more modest goal of amortizing the verification of UP statements (NP statements that have at most one witness), which gives a taste of our new ideas and techniques.
-We then briefly discuss the additional challenges in amortizing (unambiguous) interactive proof systems.
+The remainder of this section is devoted to an overview of key ideas underlying the Batch Verification Theorem for unambiguous interactive proofs.
+We begin by considering the more modest goal of batching the verification of UP statements (NP statements that have at most one witness), which gives a taste of our new ideas and techniques.
+We then briefly discuss the additional challenges in batching (unambiguous) interactive proof systems.